-22kW three-phase charging – is it worth it?
+22kW three-phase charging at home – can you have it?

 20th Feb 2020 Danny Morgan

 The vast majority of UK residential customers can't have three-phase charging at home and, even if it's possible, is it really worth it?
 This guide explains what 22kW charging is, if your home has the capability and whether you even need it.

 What is three-phase 22kw charging?

 You can charge your vehicle at home at a range of speeds depending on the power source and output of the charger.
 Starting from the lowest output, these typically include: